matteocarpi/Julia-Vandehof/pages/index.md

-  'Die Löwen sind den Schmetterlingen nicht lästig' (The lions are not annoying to the butterflies), she decides to give full attention to her artistic practice and then went on to take her Masters in Devised Theatre and Performance (LISPA - now: arthaus Berlin and Rose Bruford College London). \n\nSince then she accompanies participatory art projects and workshops, works as actress and puppeteer and develops and performs in her own work.\n\n\n\n______________________________________________________________________________\n\n\nJulia
+  'Die Löwen sind den Schmetterlingen nicht lästig' (The lions are not annoying to the butterflies), she decides to give full attention to her artistic practice and then went on to take her Masters in Devised Theatre and Performance (LISPA - now: arthaus Berlin and Rose Bruford College London), a training with a movement based pedagogy rooted in the teachings of Jacques Lecoq.\n\nSince then she accompanies participatory art projects and workshops, works as actress and puppeteer and develops and performs in her own work.\n\n\n\n______________________________________________________________________________\n\n\nJulia
   Vandehof ist Theater- und Performancemacherin, Schauspielerin und physische Performerin.